 - 2 to 3 tablespoons mustard (for bread, optional)

 - Combine all ingredients in a bowl down to black pepper and mash until you've reach your desired consistency.

 - Toast your bread (if you like) and spread some mustard on there (optional).

 - For each sandwich, pile on your tuna avocado mixture onto one slice (along with veggies, if you want).
 Cover with top slice and enjoy!

-- Canned tuna in water was used, but you can totally opt for tuna in oil for a little more lushness.
+- Canned tuna in water is used, but you can totally use tuna in oil for a little more lushness.

 - Speaking of tuna, whatever variety you use, make sure it’s well drained so you don’t make your sandwich soggy.

-- Veggies were added to this sandwich, but you can omit or add whatever veggies you like best!
+- Veggies are added to this sandwich, but you can omit or add whatever veggies you like best!

 - Optional is to spread a little mustard on the bread when building your tuna avocado sandwich.
 You can omit or use mayo.